kla-s/MARL-BA/README.md

-  --logDir LOGDIR       store logs in this directory during training --name NAME           name of current experiment for logs --agents AGENTS       number of agents to be trained simulteniously
+  --logDir LOGDIR       store logs in this directory during training --name NAME           name of current experiment for logs --agents AGENTS       number of agents to be trained simulteniously --coords_init         Path to the text file that contains the paths to the init coords
+                        Each line is a full path to a .npy init coord file.
+                        The ordering is exactly the same as in the argument provided to --files When using tum_box directly specify path of initial coordinates dont put it in a txt file --reward_strategy     Which reward strategy you want?
+1 is simple, 2 is line based, 3 is
+                        agent based.
+Default = 1
+  --load_config         specify the path of a config file relative to the configDir
+                        (default:configs/)
 ```

 ### Train